XCMG

-Name

-The name "XCMG" is an acronym of "Xuzhou Construction Machinery Group".
+In addition to its domestic operations, XCMG maintains research and development centers, manufacturing facilities, and CKD/KD assembly plants in more than 10 countries, including Germany, the United States, Brazil, and India.
+Through overseas acquisitions, the group has expanded its international footprint, including the acquisition of European manufacturers such as Schwing.

 History

-1943 to 1989
+Early development (1943–1988)

-In 1943, one of the predecessors of XCMG Group, "Huaxing Iron Factory" was founded and later became Xuzhou Heavy Machinery Factory.

-In 1948 and 1949, Jinan Meifeng Pound Factory and Xuzhou Shunhe Auto Repair Shop were established and later developed as Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Loader Factory respectively.
-All three factories played an important role in contributing to the development of XCMG Group today.
+XCMG traces its origins to several industrial enterprises founded during the mid-20th century.
+In 1943, one of its main predecessors, Huaxing Iron Factory, was established and later became Xuzhou Heavy Machinery Factory.
+In 1948 and 1949, Jinan Meifeng Pound Factory and Xuzhou Shunhe Auto Repair Shop were founded; these later evolved into Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Loader Factory, respectively.
+Together, these entities formed the industrial foundation of XCMG.

-In 1957, the Huaxing Iron Factory completed trial production of its first tower crane, paving the way for XCMG's construction machinery business later on.

-In 1960, China's first 10-tonne steamroller was developed.
+In 1957, Huaxing Iron Factory completed trial production of its first tower crane, marking the company’s entry into construction machinery.
+In 1960, China’s first 10-tonne steamroller was developed, followed in 1963 by the country’s first 5-tonne truck-mounted crane.

-In 1963, China's first 5-tonne truck crane was developed.

-1989 to 1999
+Group formation and early expansion (1989–1999)

-In March 1989, XCMG Group was officially established in Xuzhou based on the "three factories, one institute" model (Xuzhou Heavy Machinery Factory, Xuzhou Loader Factory, Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Construction Machinery Research Institute), becoming the first group company in the Chinese construction industry.
+In March 1989, XCMG Group was formally established in Xuzhou under a “three factories, one institute” structure, integrating Xuzhou Heavy Machinery Factory, Xuzhou Loader Factory, Xuzhou Construction Machinery Manufacturing Factory, and Xuzhou Construction Machinery Research Institute.
+This made XCMG the first group company in China’s construction machinery industry.

-In 1992, then-General Secretary of the Chinese Communist Party (CCP) Jiang Zemin inspected XCMG.
-It also became the first company in the industry to obtain the right to export independently, officially kicking off its prelude to internationalization.
-That same year, XCMG participated in the Bauma Exhibition in Germany as the first and only Chinese machinery exhibitor.
+In 1992, then General Secretary of the Chinese Communist Party Jiang Zemin inspected XCMG.
+That year, XCMG became the first Chinese construction machinery company authorized to conduct independent exports and participated in the Bauma exhibition in Germany as the first and only Chinese exhibitor.

-In 1993, Xuzhou Construction Machinery Co., Ltd. was established.

-In 1994, XCMG and Caterpillar formed a joint venture, namely Caterpillar (Xuzhou) Co., Ltd.

-In 1995, XCMG and Liebherr Group formed a joint venture, namely Xuzhou Liebherr Concrete Machinery Co., Ltd. Meanwhile, the company was restructured into a wholly state-owned enterprise, namely Xuzhou Construction Machinery Group Co., Ltd.
+In 1993, Xuzhou Construction Machinery Co., Ltd. was incorporated.
+During the mid-1990s, XCMG entered a series of international joint ventures, including Caterpillar (Xuzhou) Co., Ltd. in 1994, Xuzhou Liebherr Concrete Machinery Co., Ltd. in 1995, and Xuzhou Rockwell Axle Co., Ltd. in 1996.

-In 1996, XCMG was listed on the Shenzhen Stock Exchange SZSE: 000425, while forming a joint venture with Rockwell (Xuzhou Rockwell Axle Co., Ltd.).
-That year, then-CCP Politburo Standing Committee member Hu Jintao inspected XCMG.

-In 1997, XCMG was listed as one of the 100 modern enterprise system pilot enterprises and 120 national-level enterprise group pilot units, while Xuzhou Construction Machinery Group Import and Export Co., Ltd. was established with the approval of the Ministry of Foreign Economic Relations.
+In 1995, XCMG was restructured into a wholly state-owned enterprise under its current legal name.
+In 1996, XCMG Construction Machinery Co., Ltd. was listed on the Shenzhen Stock Exchange (SZSE: 000425).
+In 1997, XCMG was selected as both a national pilot enterprise for modern corporate systems and a pilot enterprise group at the national level.